The weird story of karma and revenge behind my Amazon trade-In & book buyback arbitrage tool.

-- How I set out to be an expert in trade-in & buy back sites, and what I learned.
+In this article: how a competitor copying us inspired us to copy them, the 4 rules I set before releasing my new Amazon trade-in Arbitrage tool, how I set out to be an expert in trade-in & buy back sites, and what I learned…

-In the midst of sorting out how much data the culprits had stole from us, we got a look at the actual Textbook Money / Book Trades Chrome extension.
+In the midst of sorting out how much data the culprits had stole from us, we got a look at a Chrome extension they were selling, purportedly to mine Amazon for “trade in arbitrage” opportunities.
+It cost a staggering $1,000, plus $97 a month.
 What does a $1,000 + $97/month piece of software look like?

 It was kind of staggering.
 As in, staggeringly bad.
 Staggering simplistic.
 Staggeringly unimpressive.